Authors: @sirluk

 X_batches : iterable of torch.Tensor or single torch.Tensor

-Either an iterable yielding batches of data, or a single tensor.
+Either an iterable yielding batches of data, a DataLoader, or a single tensor.

 Each batch should have shape (n_samples, n_features).